ocaml/merlin/doc/dev/CACHING.md

 `Mocaml.flush_caches` remove all files that have changed on disk or that haven't been used for some time.
-By default, `ocamlmerlin_server` remove entries that haven't been used in the last 300 seconds.
+By default, `ocamlmerlin_server` remove entries that haven't been used in the last 5 minutes.
+This behavior can be changed with `-cache-lifespan` flag.

 Since this involve stating each entry, the check is done after answering.